Skip to content

 Saara Huhanantti: “Extending Mental Health Chat Support: Advancing with Technology and AI”

-Based on thorough desk reviews and interviews of the experts of the field, CHAT-YOUTH consortium has produced a brief report on the most pressing issues of online chat counselling services for youth.
+Based on thorough desk reviews and interviews of the experts of the field, the CHAT-YOUTH consortium has produced a brief report on the most pressing issues of online chat counselling services for youth.

 The report is available as a pdf-file here:

-The future CoP meetings are planned on:
+The future CoP meetings:

 • Tuesday February 11th, 2025 (11-12u30 CET) register HERE